+Welcome to Portland State University and to your home for the 22-23 academic year!
+If you are new to PSU, we extend a special welcome and are so glad you have become a member of our supportive campus community.
+If you are a returning student, we thank you for living with us again - you are the heart of the energy, traditions, and on- campus culture which are just some of many benefits of living on campus.
 Our mission is your success.
-We provide many avenues to become acquainted with people from different backgrounds, provide programs and activities to get involved, and support your academic pursuits through our residential student support programs while in a remote environment.
+We provide many avenues to become acquainted with people from different backgrounds, provide programs and activities to get involved, and support your academic pursuits through our residential student support programs.
 By taking advantage of these opportunities, you will have the chance to grow as a person.
 Students who report the highest satisfaction on campus are those who engage with their community.
 Through your active involvement, you can have an impact on the success of your community.
-I strongly encourage you to become involved in programs and activities or join your Hall Council!
+I strongly encourage you to become involved in programs and activities and utilize the resources offered!